JustMog/simple-love-lights/README.md

 If set to -1, the light's power fades smoothly.
 Otherwise, sets the number of distinct "rings" of the same power.

+`noise [0.03]`
+Adds a small amount of noise to the light, can help to smooth out banding.
+Should be between 0 and 1, though values anything like as high as 1 aren't recommended.
+Recommended to set to 0 when using steps.

 All of these properties can be overriden for a specific light by simply setting e.g. light.steps = 8

 ```lua